In this article: Discover the best yoga poses for the Heart chakra and their benefits!

-You can continue moving between these poses as many times as you’d like, paying attention to how they feel in your body and heart chakra.
+You can continue moving between these poses as many times as you’d like, paying attention to how they make you feel in your body.

 3. Sphinx Pose – Salamba Bhujangasana

-Then, place your elbows on the floor and bring your forearms and hands so that they are parallel to each other.
+Then, place your elbows on the floor with your forearms and hands parallel to each other.